PDF & HTML Scraping Pipelines

 except Exception as e:

-logger.error(f"PDF table extraction failed: {e}")
+logger.error("PDF table extraction failed: %s", e)

 return records

-"""Parse metes-and-bounds descriptions into coordinate sequences."""
+"""Parse a metes-and-bounds description into a coordinate sequence."""

 pattern = r"([NSEW])\s*(\d+)°\s*(\d+)'?\s*([NSEW])\s*([\d.]+)\s*(FT|M)"